List of The Amanda Show episodes: Season 1 (1999–2000)

-The first season aired from October 16, 1999 to February 19, 2000.
+The first season aired from October 16, 1999, to February 19, 2000.
 The main cast features Amanda Bynes, Drake Bell, Nancy Sullivan, Raquel Lee, and Johnny Kassir.
 Recurring cast includes Andrew Hill Newman and E. E. Bell as Barney, the security guard.
 Every episode in this season is written by Dan Schneider, Andrew Hill Newman, John Hoberg, Christy Stratton & Jenny Kilgen.
-It was the only season to feature Raquel Lee and Johnny Kassir as regular cast members.
-This season was filmed from February to October 1999.
+It is the only season to feature Raquel Lee and Johnny Kassir as regular cast members.
 The intro, only for season one, was produced by Nickelodeon Animation Studio.